 This plant is well suited for planting in containers or hanging baskets.
 Drainage is critical, so make sure the container has a drainage hole in the bottom.
-Peperomia grows in any good-quality, regular commercial potting soil or a homemade mixture containing ingredients such as compost, loam or peat moss.
+Peperomia grows in any good-quality, regular commercial potting soil or a homemade mixture containing ingredients such as compost, loam, or peat moss.
 A handful of sand or vermiculite promotes drainage.

 Water the plant deeply when the top of the soil feels slightly dry.
-Let the pot drain completely and never allow the plant to stand in water.
+Let the pot drain completely, and never allow the plant to stand in water.
 Check outdoor plants daily during warm weather.
-In fall and winter, water sparingly and allow more time between each watering so the soil has time to dry a bit more than usual.
+In fall and winter, water sparingly and allow more time between each watering, so the soil has time to dry a bit more than usual.
 If the air is dry in summer, increase humidity by setting the container on a humidity tray.

 Watermelon Peperomia does not tolerate freezing temperatures.
-If you take your plant outdoors during warm weather, bring it in as soon as nighttime temperatures drop to 60 to 65 °F (15 to 18 °C).
+Therefore, if you take your plant outdoors during warm weather, bring it in as soon as nighttime temperatures drop to 60 to 65 °F (15 to 18 °C).
 Ideal temperatures for the plant are 85°F (30°C) during the day and the low 60s °F (15°C) at night.
 Although the plant tolerates cooler weather, it will drop its leaves when temperatures drop below 50°F (10°C).

-Fertilize the Watermelon Peperomia once a month during spring and summer, using a balanced, water-soluble fertilizer.
+Fertilize the Watermelon Peperomia once a month during spring and summer using a balanced, water-soluble fertilizer.
 Avoid granular fertilizers, which are too strong and may scorch the plant.
-Watermelon Peperomia is a light feeder and too many nutrients may cause excessive growth and a leggy, spindly plant instead of a compact, bushy plant.
+Watermelon Peperomia is a light feeder, and too many nutrients may cause excessive growth and a leggy, spindly plant instead of a compact, bushy plant.

 - Back to genus Peperomia

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin